jinhuizhu/tutorial-angularmaterial/README.md

 ## Angular cmds

-    `ng new my-app`  create a new application "my-app"
+    `ng new my-app`  create a new application "my-app" note that "_" in the name will cause error.

     `ng s --open` start local server and monitoring changes